-b) Right-of-use assets and lease liabilities - 31 December 2019 (IFRS 16)
+a) Right-of-use assets and lease liabilities - 31 December 2020 (IFRS 16)

-The Company has exercised its right for early adoption, from 1 January 2018, of the new accounting standard IFRS 16 "Leases", which replaces IAS 17 "Leases" and the related interpretations.
+The Company chose early adoption, from 1 January 2018, of the new accounting standard IFRS 16 - "Leases", which replaces IAS 17 - "Leasing" and its related interpretations.

 In accordance with IFRS 16, a contract is, or contains, a lease if, in exchange for consideration, it conveys the right to control the use of a specified asset for a period of time.
-The contract is reevaluated to verify whether it is, or contains, a lease only if the terms and conditions of the contract are changed.
+The contract is re-evaluated to verify whether it is, or contains, a lease only if the terms and conditions of the contract are changed.

 For a contract that is, or contains, a lease, each lease component is separated from the non-lease components, unless the Company applies the practical expedient referred to in paragraph 15 of IFRS 16.

 This practical expedient allows the lessee to choose, for each class of underlying asset, not to separate the non-lease components from the lease components and to recognise each lease component and the associated non-lease components as a single lease component.